ridham-parmar/improwised-new-website/README.md

 ### Step4 : Add shadcn-svelte configuration

-> 🔹[Shadcn-svelte configure steps](https://www.shadcn-svelte.com/docs/installation/astro) Follow the steps from step 5  to step 7 from this link
+> 🔹[Shadcn-svelte configure steps](https://www.shadcn-svelte.com/docs/installation/astro) Follow the steps from step 5 from this link

 #### Run the shadcn-svelte init command to setup your project: